PatrickRuddiman/Toolkit/Tools/AnalyzeLogs/SPEC.md

 ### Detailed CLI Command Structure and User Interaction

 #### Command Suite
-The CLI will feature a comprehensive set of commands for managing projects, sessions, and performing analysis:
+The CLI will feature a comprehensive set of commands for managing projects and performing analysis:
 - **Project Management**:
     - `loganalyzer project create --name "ProjectName" --description "Optional Description" --log-pattern "logs/**/*.log"`: Creates a new project.
     - `loganalyzer project list`: Lists all available projects.
-    - `loganalyzer project select "ProjectName"`: Sets the active project for subsequent session commands (could be an alternative to specifying project in each command).
     - `loganalyzer project update "ProjectName" [--new-name "NewName"] [--description "NewDesc"] [--log-pattern "new/pattern/*.log"]`: Updates project details.
     - `loganalyzer project delete "ProjectName"`: Deletes a project and its associated data after confirmation.
-- **Session Management**:
+- **Analysis Management**:
-    - `loganalyzer session start --project "ProjectName" [--glob "specific_run_logs/*.log"] [--name "SessionName"]`: Starts a new analysis session for the specified project.
+    - `loganalyzer analyze --project "ProjectName" [--glob "specific_run_logs/*.log"] [--name "RunName"]`: Starts a new analysis run for the specified project.
 Uses project's default glob if not provided.
-    - `loganalyzer session list --project "ProjectName"`: Lists all sessions for a project.
+    - `loganalyzer list --project "ProjectName"`: Lists all analysis runs for a project.
-    - `loganalyzer session status <sessionId>`: Shows the status and progress of a specific session.
+    - `loganalyzer status --project "ProjectName" [--run-id <runId>]`: Shows the status and progress of the latest run or a specific run.
-    - `loganalyzer session delete <sessionId>`: Deletes a session and its associated analysis data after confirmation.
+    - `loganalyzer delete --project "ProjectName" --run-id <runId>`: Deletes an analysis run and its associated data after confirmation.
-- **Analysis & Querying**:
+- **Querying & Reporting**:
-    - `loganalyzer query --project "ProjectName" --session <sessionId> "[Optional initial natural language query]"`: Initiates an interactive chat session for querying the specified session's data.
+    - `loganalyzer query --project "ProjectName" [--run-id <runId>] "[Optional initial natural language query]"`: Initiates an interactive chat session for querying the specified project's latest run (or specific run if provided).
 If an initial query is provided, it's executed immediately.
 Otherwise, the user is prompted.
-Results are displayed in the console and appended to a continuously updated DocFX-compatible markdown report (e.g., `reports/ProjectName_SessionID_QueryLog_YYYYMMDDHHMMSS.md`).
+Results are displayed in the console and appended to a continuously updated DocFX-compatible markdown report (e.g., `reports/ProjectName_RunID_QueryLog_YYYYMMDDHHMMSS.md`).
 Type "Exit" to end the session.
-    - `loganalyzer analyze <sessionId>`: (If analysis is decoupled from session start) Triggers the full AI analysis pipeline on an existing session's ingested data.
-- **Reporting**:
-    - `loganalyzer report generate <sessionId> --output-path "reports/ProjectName_Report.md" [--format docfx|markdown]`: Generates a report for a completed session.
+    - `loganalyzer report --project "ProjectName" [--run-id <runId>] --output-path "reports/ProjectName_Report.md" [--format docfx|markdown]`: Generates a report for a completed analysis run.
 - **General Options**:
     - `--verbose, -v`: Enables verbose output for CLI operations.
     - `--help, -h`: Displays help information for commands and subcommands.